0xShishigami/fastlane-ux/slides/slide.md

 - 🚫 Reducing Rework
 - ⚠️ Ensuring Product Quality
 - 🧩 Creating Predictable Flow
+- 🗣️ Facilitate Communication

 <!--
-- Reducing Rework: Catching misalignments *before* code is written
+- Catching misalignments *before* code is written
-- Ensuring Product Quality: Preventing critical usability issues from reaching late stages
+- Preventing critical usability issues from reaching late stages
-- Creating Predictable Flow: Giving the development team the clarity they need to build with fewer blockers -->
+- Giving the development team the clarity they need to build with fewer blockers
+- Talk with the designer, give it context
+-->

 ---